A person who is registered with the relevant Architects Registration Board (or equivalent) in their state or territory.

-A physical condition on, underlying or adjacent to the site which a competent contractor would not have anticipated if the contractor had examined the site information and inspected the site before executing the contract.
+A physical condition on, underlying or adjacent to the site which a reasonable contractor would not have anticipated if the contractor had examined the site information and inspected the site before starting/commencing works.

-The transfer by agreement of contractual obligations.
-For example, the original contract between an architect and the client may be substituted at the start of construction by a contract between the architect and the contractor.
+The transfer by agreement of contractual rights and obligations.
+For example, the original contract between an architect and the client may be replaced at the start of construction by a contract between the architect and the contractor.

 Usually, the owner of the land.
 However, in some building contracts such as for a tenancy fit-out, one party is called 'the owner' but they do not own the land.
 Instead they own the works as a leaseholder or tenant or a licensee of the land owner.
 In every case the owner has legally enforceable rights in connection with use of the land or a building on it.